digipost/digipost-api-client-java/docs/_v9_0/1_send.md

 ### Send Datatype Appointment

 All datatypes are sent in the same way.
-Each document can accomodate one datatype-object.
+Each document can accommodate one datatype-object.
 An exhaustive list of available datatypes and their documentation can be found at [digipost/digipost-data-types](https://github.com/digipost/digipost-data-types).